sc0ty/grip/README.md

 - intended mainly (but not limited to) source code;
 - support for Huge Blobs of Legacy Code&trade;;
 - language & encoding agnostic (excluding UTF-16);
+- search with regex (basic and extended) or fixed string;
 - case sensitive and case insensitive search;
 - search limited to current subdirectory;
 - context line control (`grep`s `-B`, `-A` and `-C` switches);